 Sexually active males prevent the evolution of asexuality

-Colony structure
+The coexistence of several primary pairs in one nest is common in Glyptotermes species

 In G. nakajimai, colonies often include many alate-derived reproductives in both sexual and asexual populations [21].
-Also, in asexual populations, colony foundation by multiple queens has been observed, while no data is available in sexual populations [21].
-Such pleometrosis (colony foundation by reproductives more than a pair) should have contributed to removing a barrier to the evolution of asexuality as they can achieve alloparental care without males.
+Colony foundation by multiple queens has been observed in asexual populations, while no data is available in sexual populations [21].
+Such pleometrosis (colony foundation by more reproductives than a pair) may have contributed to removing a barrier to the evolution of asexuality as they can achieve alloparental care without males.
 Among termite species, pleometrosis has been observed in several species of Termitidae [31–33].
 However, in Kalotermitidae, colonies are commonly headed by a monogamous reproductive pair (e.g., [34,35]).
 Thus, we checked the colony structure of G. satsumensis and G. fuscus to further investigate the origin of pleometrosis as a preadaptation of asexuality.

-Although our records are limited, mature colonies of G. fuscus and G. satsumensis often included multiple reproductives (Table 1), with sexual populations of G. nakajimai having more reproductives than asexual populations or G. fuscus (GLM, χ22 = 140, P < 0.001, we did not include G. satsumensis due to limited sample size).
+Although our records are limited, mature colonies of G. fuscus and G. satsumensis often included multiple reproductives (Table 1), with sexual populations of G. nakajimai having more reproductives than asexual populations or G. fuscus (GLM, χ22 = 140, P < 0.001, G. satsumensis was excluded from statistical analyses due to limited sample size).
 However, the source of such multiple reproductives in mature colonies could have differed from G. nakajimai and the other two species.
-A previous study showed that incipient colonies of G. nakajimai already had multiple queens [21] (pair: 1/4), while incipient colonies of G. fuscus or G. satsumensis were monogamous pairs. (pair: 4/4, Table 1).
-If they start a colony from a monogamous pair, colony fusion could be a mechanism of multiple reproductives in mature nests, although colony fusion often causes competition between reproductives and results in monogamous pairs in many other species (e.g., [14,36,37]).
+A previous study showed that incipient colonies of G. nakajimai already had multiple queens [21] (pair: 1/4), while incipient colonies of G. fuscus or G. satsumensis were monogamous pairs (pair: 4/4, Table 1).
+Colony fusion could be a mechanism explaining the occurrence of multiple reproductives in mature nests after initial colony foundations by independent monogamous pairs in the same branch.
+However, colony fusion often causes competition between reproductives and results in the elimination of surnumerary pairs in many other species (e.g., [14,36,37]).
 In this sense, Glyptotermes termites might be tolerant to the presence of other reproductive, which may have played a role in facilitating the evolution of pleometrosis in this group.

 We detected the correlation between pair formation behavior and colony foundation unit in the studied species; G. fuscus and G. satsumensis exhibited tandem running and monogamous colony foundation (Fig. 2, Table 1), while G. nakajimai lacked them (Fig. 2).
-However, it remains unclear if tandem pair formation necessarily leads to monogamous pairing.
-For example, although some other Kalotermitidae species (e.g., Neotermes and Pterotermes) lack tandem running behavior [38,39], these showed more strict monogamous pairing [34,35].
+However, it remains unclear whether tandem pair formation necessarily leads to monogamous pairing.
+For example, although some other Kalotermitidae species (e.g., Neotermes and Pterotermes) lack tandem running behavior [38,39], these showed stricter monogamous pairing [34,35].
 On the other hand, Odontotermes or Macrotermes termites show tandem running (summarized in [11]), but they show pleometrosis relatively frequently [31].
 Instead, resource availability should facilitate pleometrosis [27].
 When the nesting site is a limited and valuable resource, termite dealates must concentrate and be forced to start a colony with many individuals.
 Actually, the distribution of G. nakajimai is highly localized within a specific area compared to the other two species.
 Pleometrosis observed in G. nakajimai may have been due to their particular requirements as a site of colony foundation,

 Conclusion